microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return;
 }
 ```
- The eepromWriteBlock() function follows the same principle as eepromWriteByte(), however it writes multiple bytes.
-The user should be aware this EEPROM segments its memory into 256-byte pages, and a block of data larger than a page will not be written properly.
-When a block write command reaches the end of a page the address will wrap around to the beginning of a page, so any data written past 256 bytes in a single block write will overwrite the data written at the beginning of that write.
-If the user desires to send more than 256-bytes at once they should split the data into smaller blocks and use multiple write commands.
+ The eepromWriteBlock() function follows the same principle as eepromWriteByte(), but writes multiple bytes.
+Note that this EEPROM segments its memory into 256-byte pages, and a block of data larger than a page will not be written properly.
+When a block write command reaches the end of a page, the address will wrap around to the beginning of a page, so any data written past 256 bytes in a single block write will overwrite the data written at the beginning of that write.
+If more than 256-bytes need to be sent at once, the user can split the data into smaller blocks and use multiple write commands.

 #### eepromReadByte()
 ```C